Flat head screwdriver with narrow ¼” tip

 Now test screw by hand, your #8 screw stud or your Lift-the-Dot stud into your fiberglass hole, applying firm downward pressure as you twist .
 The downward pressure helps limit the possibly of cracking your fiberglass.

-If as you go, you feel too much resistance and the fiberglass feels too thick stop (you are in danger of twisting of the screw, stripping your screw head or worse, cracking the fiberglass).
+As you go if you feel too much resistance and the fiberglass feels too thick stop (you are in danger of twisting off the screw, stripping your screw head or worse, cracking the fiberglass).

 Now switch to your 9/64 inch drill bit and re-drill the hole again.
 You're screw should now go in snugly, but with less resistance.